 Veldstadt is the guard who defends King Vendrick while he is in his Hallowed state.
-He is a massive knight with a huge hammer that has the ability to make copies of himself to fight the player.
-This is the first boss that I really had difficulty trying to beat just because of the sheer hardness of the fight.
-His attacks hurt you a lot and he is pretty quick for a guy in some heavy armor.
+He is a massive knight with a huge hammer that can make copies of himself to fight the player.
+This is the first boss I had difficulty trying to beat just because of the sheer hardness of the fight.
+His attacks hurt you, and he is pretty quick for a guy in some heavy armor.

 18. Old Dragonslayer

 The Old Dragonslayer, the armor set that Dragonslayer Ornstein was wearing in Dark Souls, is a very fun fight.
-His moves are exactly like his predecessor’s and he is as agile as Ornstein as well.
-Some people think that he is actually Dragonslayer Ornstein, but that has been proven false through many researchers.
+His moves are exactly like his predecessor’s, and he is as agile as Ornstein.
+Some people think that he is Dragonslayer Ornstein, but that has been proven false by many researchers.

-Interesting Fact – The Dragonslayer guards a cathedral like Ornstein.
-This speaks of thematic similarities as opposed to the same man just doing the same thing for his entire existence.
+Interesting Fact – The Dragonslayer guards a cathedral-like Ornstein.
+This speaks of thematic similarities as opposed to the same man doing the same thing for his entire existence.

 17. Duke’s Dear Freja

 This boss fight has the most annoying run to it than any other boss in the game besides the Rotten.
-You literally have to run through a giant room with tons of spiders, and also go through a huge spider web room with toms of enemies in it.
-The boss fight itself is also really annoying because you can only damage the huge spider from the front and back.
+You have to run through a giant room with tons of spiders and a huge spider web room with toms of enemies in it.
+The boss fight is also annoying because you can only damage the huge spider from the front and back.
 It also shoots lasers at you.